vinaypdb/supermario-game-deployment-project/02_connect_ec2_via_ssh/steps.md

-# 🔐 Connect to EC2 Instance via SSH using AWS CLI
+# 🔐 Connect to EC2 Instance via SSH (AWS CLI)

-This guide shows how to connect to your Ubuntu EC2 instance via SSH using AWS CLI and your `.pem` key pair.
+This guide walks you through securely connecting to your Ubuntu EC2 instance using SSH, AWS CLI, and your `.pem` key pair.

 ---

-## ✅ Step 1: Get the EC2 Public IP
+## ✅ Step 1: Retrieve Public IP of EC2 Instance

-Run the following command to retrieve the public IP address of your running EC2 instance:
+Use the following AWS CLI command to get the public IP of your running instance:

 ```bash
 aws ec2 describe-instances \